MauriceGit/Screen_Space_Ambient_Occlusion/README.md

 Some possible improvements I could think of right now, are:

-- Implementation of a random kernel for each fragment (persistent) - Not square like the ones here.
+- Implementation of a random kernel for each fragment (persistent) to minimize bleeding over neighbouring fragments.
-- Normalization of the occlusion-factor to not get parts blacked out completely.
+- Normalization of the occlusion-factor to not get fragments blacked out completely.

 ## More Screenshots